justinjest/python-essentials/lessons/02DataStructuresAndFileHandling.md

 ### Packages

 A package is a collection of related modules organized in a directory structure.
 Packages require an `__init__.py` file to mark the directory as a Python package.
 In this course, we don't create large projects with many modules, but as a Python professional, you will need to do this.
-The contents of `__init__.py` are not described in this lesson, but you can view [this tutorial](https://packaging.python.org/en/latest/tutorials/packaging-projects/) to see how it is to be done.
+The contents of `__init__.py` are not described in this lesson, but you can view [this tutorial](https://packaging.python.org/en/latest/tutorials/packaging-projects/) to see how it is to be done (this is optional for this course).

 #### Package Structure Example
 ```